thecognifly/cognifly-python/readme/DRONE_SETUP.md

 - `connect` to the flight controller again
 - in the `setup` tab, check that everything is green
 - (optional) go to the `calibration` tab and follow the calibration instructions
-- go to the `mixer` tab and [follow the inav instructions](https://github.com/iNavFlight/inav/blob/master/docs/Mixer.md) to configure the 4 motors
+- go to the `mixer` tab and [follow the inav instructions](https://github.com/iNavFlight/inav/blob/master/docs/Mixer.md) to configure the 4 motors properly
 - `disconnect` from the flight controller

 ## Raspberry Pi configuration